 H-1B Visa Transportation Project Manager Jobs

-Transportation Project Manager roles qualify for H-1B sponsorship as specialty occupations requiring a bachelor's degree in civil engineering, construction management, or a related field.
+Transportation Project Manager roles qualify for H-1B visa sponsorship as specialty occupations requiring a bachelor's degree in civil engineering, construction management, or a related field.
 Employers in infrastructure, transit, and consulting regularly file LCAs for this title.
 The 85,000-cap lottery applies, with registration typically opening in March each year.

-See All Transportation Project Manager JobsOverview
+Find H-1B Visa Transportation Project Manager JobsOverview

-Showing 5 of 478+ Transportation Project Manager jobs
+Showing 5 of 408+ Transportation Project Manager jobs

-See all 478+ Transportation Project Manager jobs
+See all 408+ Transportation Project Manager Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation Project Manager roles.